‘Alaskan Bush People’: Matt Talks Marriage Proposals, ‘Bam’ May Not Be Back

 — Alaskan Bush People (@AlaskanBushPPL) February 23, 2017

-However, the Discovery Channel has yet to announce if there even will be new seasons of Alaskan Bush People.
-Formal announcements of new seasons usually occur before the ending of the current season — Season 6, which ended on February 22.
+But the Discovery Channel has yet to announce if there even will be new seasons of Alaskan Bush People.
+Formal announcements of new seasons usually occur prior to the ending of the current season — Season 6, which ended on February 22.
 The Inquisitr recently shared that the last season finale episode of Alaskan Bush People had “record-breaking numbers,” leading fans to believe that there will, in fact, be orders for new seasons, despite all the drama and fakery rumors that surround the show and the nine members of the Brown family, as outlined by Looper.

-However, the Alaskan Bush People exposed Facebook page also shared nearly a week ago that Alaskan Bush People didn’t even make the ratings chart on Zap2It for last Wednesday’s special lost footage episode, adding that it was the least-watched episode in the top 25.
+However, the Alaskan Bush People exposed Facebook page also shared nearly a week ago that Alaskan Bush People didn’t even make the ratings chart on Zap2It for last Wednesday’s special lost footage episode, adding that it was the least watched episode in the top 25.
 Alaskan Bush People Exposed, @alaskanfrauds, posted just yesterday that the Brown family is still in Juneau, Alaska, and “there are no signs of filming anytime soon.”
 Another post shared six days ago says that the Brown family matriarch, Ami Brown, may have actually had “major surgery” at the end of last year or beginning of this year and may still be recovering, which may explain the delay in Alaskan Bush People production.

 “Most of the Brown family are at the Extended Stay in Juneau and a lot of them have been spotted, but not Billy and Ami.
 The last time Billy and Ami was seen publicly was last Dec 7th at the Denver CO airport.
 Ami may have had surgery and still recovering, but the family are due back mid month for filming.”